-- .2 Additionally for those being considered for promotion to professor, the Chair/Associate Dean shall solicit three letters of recommendation from external reviewers in the candidate's discipline that are not on the candidate's list.
+Additionally for those being considered for promotion to professor, the Chair/Associate Dean shall solicit three letters of recommendation from external reviewers in the candidate's discipline that are not on the candidate's list.
 All of the letters solicited shall be from individuals knowledgeable about the candidate's teaching, research, and service to the University, College or professional discipline.
 The Chair/Associate Dean's request for letters of recommendation shall include the College of Business criteria for promotion.
 Letters of recommendation should clearly identify accomplishments of the candidate that substantiate specific criteria for promotion.
 All persons asked to write letters of recommendation shall be informed that these letters will be accessible to the faculty member.
 The Chair/Associate Dean shall promptly provide the candidate with a list of those from whom letters have been requested.
 The deadline for receipt of letters is August 22.
-The Chair/Associate Dean shall be responsible for transmitting these recommendations to the candidate for inclusion in the candidate's promotion file. - .3 By August 26 (or subsequent business day) the chair shall review his or her written recommendation regarding tenure and the reasons for the recommendation with the faculty member.
-The faculty member may submit a letter of exception to the dean by August 31.
-The chair shall submit the candidate's request for tenure, the chair's recommendation and reasons for the recommendation, and all letters submitted to the chair to the dean by August 31 for inclusion in the tenure credentials file.
+The Chair/Associate Dean shall be responsible for transmitting these recommendations to the candidate for inclusion in the candidate's promotion file.